alshedivat/al-folio/_pages/about.md

 Welcome to my site!

 <p align="justify">
-I am a PhD student in Economics at Indiana University, Bloomington.
+Holaaaa I am a PhD student in Economics at Indiana University, Bloomington.
 My research interests focus on macroeconomics with emphasis on household finance and financial markets.
 Throughout my work, I study the interaction of micro-level heterogeneity, idiosyncratic and aggregate shocks and economic policy.
 </p>

 <br>